Help Center

 • Recommended for: B2B or B2C

-Swag or product
+Swag or Product

 Product rewards can take the form of branded gifts or company swag.
 Company shirts, socks, stickers, mugs, or other items can all be repurposed as referral rewards.
 For example, the referred friend might receive a bonus gift in their first order, and the promoter will be able to add a special gift when they place their next shipment.

-Product is a lesser-used reward because of the logistical challenges and shipping costs it can involve.
+Note: Product is a lesser-used reward because of the logistical challenges and shipping costs it can involve.

 • Recommended for: Companies that already create a physical product; B2C